 Linux maintains a complete history of all the search terms entered when using the built-in discovery function, the desktop-based search engine, and even the command-line search functions and other information.
 The accumulation of these database files can slow down the speed of the system, so it is a good idea to clean these files to maintain maximum performance.
 On the other hand, removing the search history of databases and other unnecessary files can guarantee your privacy by removing any confidential information or history that may exist in the Linux computer search.

-Cleaning Search history from the command line
+Cleaning Search history from the command line of bash Shell.

 1 Start the Terminal.
 This is the symbol of the system for Linux and can usually be found in “Applications”, “Accessories”.
 Consult the documentation of your distribution if you are unable to locate the terminal.